jaxriemer/NewRepo/Lab 5/README.md

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%205/imgs/hand-pose2.png"  width="400"/>

+  The hand pose detection could be used as an input system for the Raspberry Pi.
+The pinch gesture could be detected and used for selecting a virtual menu, pressing a virtual button, or pushing a virtual joystick.
+This works best when the user is standing away from the Pi and cannot reach the physical buttons, for instance: the user tells the device that is on a tripod far away from him/her to take a photo.
+The gesture is also suitable when the user’s hands are covered by mud when sculpturing, covered by sauces when cooking, or just sanitized when doing medical operations.
+In the above scenarios, a physical button would not work and hand pose could replace it.

 #### Teachable Machines
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.